 Next up, we worked on the southern coastline.
-Again, I got a lot of useful feedback and questions around what we did and didn’t include and a few new pieces of information eventually found their way onto the finished map.
+Again, we got a lot of useful feedback and questions around what we did and didn’t include, and a few new pieces of information eventually found their way onto the finished map.

 Finally, we put together the Western Australia coast line map.

 As before, industry peers were generous with their time and input, opening up the conversation to colleagues, referencing historical documents for further context and helping me to clarify my objectives.